FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_03_deployment.md

 kubectl get deployment kubernetes-bootcamp
 ```

-6. Expected Outcome: After scaling, you should observe that the number of pods has increased to meet the deployment's requirements.
+6. Expected Outcome: After scaling, you should observe that the number of Pods has increased to meet the deployment's requirements.

 **expected output**